go-gorm/gorm/README.md

 db.Find(&users, "name <> ? and age > ?", "jinzhu", 20)
 //// SELECT * FROM users WHERE name <> "jinzhu" AND age > 20;

-// Inline Search With Struct
+// Inline search with struct
 db.Find(&users, User{Age: 20})
 //// SELECT * FROM users WHERE age = 20;

-// Inline Search With Map
+// Inline search with map
 db.Find(&users, map[string]interface{}{"age": 20})
 //// SELECT * FROM users WHERE age = 20;
 ```